Skip to main content

 If you agree that you didn’t do all the cleaning you should have done, but think the landlord is claiming too much to get it done professionally, get evidence to show this.
 For example, contact cleaning companies to see how their rates compare with what the landlord is claiming.

-The landlord can only claim costs for damage if you or a visitor damage the property either intentionally or through negligence.
+The landlord (officially called the rental provider) can only claim costs for damage if you or a visitor damage the property either intentionally or through negligence.

 If damage is due to fair wear and tear from everyday use, it is not your responsibility.
 For example, if the carpet has become worn over time by people walking on it, this is fair wear and tear.
 If the landlord wants to replace anything that has worn out, they have to pay for it themselves.